DOI-USGS/fort-pymdwizard/README.md

 Acknowledgements:
 ----------------
-The Metadata Wizard was developed by the data management team at the USGS Fort Collins Science Center,<br>
-with support from the USGS Science Analytics and Synthesis (SAS), and the USGS Community for Data Integration (CDI).<br><br>
+The Metadata Wizard was developed by the data management team at the USGS Fort Collins Science Center, with support from the USGS Science Analytics and Synthesis (SAS), and the USGS Community for Data Integration (CDI).<br><br>
-Ongoing support provided by the USGS Science Analytics and Synthesis (SAS)<br><br>
+Ongoing support provided by the USGS Science Analytics and Synthesis (SAS) branch<br><br>

 Disclaimer:
 -----------